 Sherry is voiced by Lisa Yamanaka in Resident Evil 2, by Laura Bailey in The Darkside Chronicles, and by Eden Riegel in Operation Raccoon City and Resident Evil 6.

-Absent from the story for years, Sherry's fate has remained an unresolved plot thread since the end of Resident Evil 2.
-However, she finally makes her return in the upcoming Resident Evil 6, in which she is now an adult and a government agent.
-She is a playable character in Jake Muller's campaign, and she goes to Edonia in Eastern Europe and is tasked with ensuring the safety of Jake because he carries a special blood type that can be used as a treatment to the C-Virus, but he is only willing to give a sample of his blood if someone gives him enough money.
+She is the secondary character in Jake Muller's campaign and travels to Edonia in Eastern Europe.
+She is tasked by Derek C. Simmons with ensuring the safety of Jake, a simple mercenary, and bringing him to the US because he carries a special blood type that can be used as a treatment to the C-Virus.
+However, he is only willing to give a sample of his blood in exchange for a million dollars.

 Sherry is featured prominently in the third installment -- entitled City of the Dead -- of S.D.
 Perry's Resident Evil novelization.
 She is depicted much the same as she is in the game franchise, shown to be independent and brave beyond her twelve years of age.
 Having been present throughout the worst of the outbreak, she has witnessed more than her fair share of horror with regard to the ordeal.

 - In Resident Evil 6 is it revealed that despite Claire managing to cure Sherry's infection of G, it didn't erase it all.
 Though still human in appearance, Sherry now also has the ability to regenerate any wounds at an exuberant pace.
 However this ability isn't reflected in the gameplay, nor is it explored within the game's story.